-AuSM is pleased to partner with Minnesota Life College and the University of St. Thomas to offer Form and Function: The Hidden Curriculum and Executive Functioning, a workshop for parents, educators, and autism professionals on Nov.
+AuSM, Minnesota Life College and the University of St. Thomas offer Form and Function: The Hidden Curriculum and Executive Functioning, a workshop for parents, educators, and professionals who work with individuals with autism and other learning differences on Nov.
 14 at UST's Minneapolis campus.
-Learn about the hidden curriculum and executive functioning skills for young adult and transition-age individuals with mild to moderate autism spectrum disorder.
+Learn about the hidden curriculum and executive functioning skills for young adult and transition-age individuals with mild to moderate autism and other learning differences.
 Learn how these skills impact home, school, and work environments.
-Discussion will include case study examples, missteps, challenges, and how to apply and resolve ongoing challenges.
 The workshop will be instructed by Dr. Glenis Benson and will feature breakout sessions facilitated by Dr. L. Lynn Stansberry Brusnahan, Chrissy Cleveland and Dawn Brasch.
 Click here for more information and to register.

 We are happy to announce a new way to shop and support AuSM at the same time: Amazon Smile.
 Click here to choose AuSM as your preferred charity and shop as usual.
 A percentage of your purchases will be given to AuSM to support programs and services for the Minnesota autism community.